alphagov/govuk_frontend_toolkit/docs/javascript.md

     - see section above for other elements.
 This code requires analytics to be loaded in order to run; static is the app that would load the analytics by default, which automatically happens before experiments are run.

+6. Check that it works: launch the app, open the page of your app, and check that there is a cookie with the name you had picked in your experiment.
+You can delete the cookie and refresh the page to check whether you can be assigned to another cohort.
+Then in your browser console, go to the Networks tab and search for xid and xvar.
+The values should correspond to your contentExperimentId and the cohort your cookie indicates you were assigned to.

+7. If it works, in Google Universal Analytics, click on "Next Step" and then "Start Experiment".
+You can ignore the error messages relative to Experiment Code Validation as they don't concern us in our setup.

 ```js
 var test = new GOVUK.MultivariateTest({
   name: 'car_tax_button_text',